awsdocs/amazon-redshift-developer-guide/doc_source/ST_Reverse-function.md

 ST\_Reverse reverses the order of the vertices for linear and areal geometries\.
 For point or multipoint geometries, a copy of the original geometry is returned\.
 For geometry collections, ST\_Reverse reverses the order of the vertices for each of the geometries in the collection\.

+The dimension of the returned geometry is the same as that of the input geometry\.

 ## Syntax<a name="ST_Reverse-function-syntax"></a>

 ```